2014 NFC Championship Game: Second half

 With the Seahawks starting the second half with possession, each team went three-and-out and punted the ball.
 The Seahawks then finally put together a scoring drive, going 78 yards in 11 plays.
 On fourth down and ten yards to go, the Seahawks lined up for a field goal attempt but ran a fake, with holder Jon Ryan throwing a touchdown pass to Garry Gilliam to bring the score to 16–7.
 The teams again exchanged punts on short drives.
 The Packers started their next drive with a 32-yard rush by James Starks, sparking a 57-yard drive that ended with a 48-yard field goal by Crosby.
 For the third time in the game, the teams exchanged punts.
 On the ensuing Seahawks drive, Morgan Burnett intercepted Wilson's first pass with about five minutes left in the game.
 The Packers rushed the ball three straight times, losing 4 yards cumulatively and punted the ball back to the Seahawks.
 Wilson led the Seahawks on a quick 7-play, 69-yard drive that ended with him rushing for a one-yard touchdown.
 Down 19–14 with just over two minutes left in the game, the Seahawks attempted an onside kick.
 Packer Brandon Bostick—whose role was to block—instead leapt into the air and tried to catch the ball.
 The ball bounced off his helmet and was recovered by Seahawk Chris Matthews.
-Again, Wilson led the Seahawks in a quick touchdown drive, of 4 plays and 50 yards, that put them in the lead for the first time.
+Again, Wilson led the Seahawks on a quick touchdown drive, of 4 plays and 50 yards, that put them in the lead for the first time.
 Wanting to increase their lead to three points to prevent a potential game-winning field goal by the Packers, the Seahawks attempted a two-point conversion.
 After getting chased out of the pocket, Wilson threw a high-arcing pass to Luke Willson for a successful conversion, increasing the Seahawks' lead to 22–19.
 Rodgers led the Packers on a 48-yard drive to get into field goal range, with Crosby hitting a 48-yard field goal to tie the game with just a few seconds left on the clock.
 The Seahawks knelt the ball on their next drive to run out the clock and force overtime.